ndsurgenor/moonshot/README.md

 ## UX Design

-The site is aimed at helping users to easily upload their personal photos of the nightsky alongside relevant info such as what the photo shows, where/when it was taken, and what equipment was used.
+The site is aimed at helping users to easily upload their personal photos of the night sky alongside relevant info such as what the photo shows, where/when it was taken, and what equipment was used.
 It also aims to give users the ability to view, star, and comment on the photos uploaded by other users of the site.

 ## Strategy